KDQN-FM

-KDQN-FM (92.1 FM) is a radio station broadcasting a country music format.
+KDQN-FM (92.1 MHz) is a radio station broadcasting a country music format.
 Licensed to De Queen, Arkansas, United States, the station serves the Texarkana area.
 The station is currently owned by Jay W. Bunyard & Teresa Bunyard, through licensee Bunyard Broadcasting, Inc. KDQN is home of The Morning Brew, a morning radio show hosted by Tyler Massey, with sibling cohosts Patrick Massey and Jennifer Massey, and Greg Revels.